sotch-pr35mac/syng/README.md

 #### __What's Not__
    - Search Functionality
       - Right now, the search functionality depends on the `node-cc-cedict` package which relies on `sqlite3`.
 But for some reason `sqlite3` does not work on Electron.
+      - A fix for this might be switching to [cc-cedict-php2json](https://github.com/pffy/php-cedict2json)

 ## __Built On__
    - [Electron](http://electron.atom.io)